kevinguebert/kevinguebert.github.io/src/pages/2018/01/2018-01-22-is-it-possible.md

 tags: ["Living with a Seal","Books"]
 excerpt: "Thoughts from finishing: **Living with a Seal: 31 Days Training with the Toughest Man on the Plane** by Jesse Itzler.

-Before picking up *Living with a Seal*, I expected it to be a "note-taking" book..."
+Before picking up *Living with a Seal*, I expected it to be a 'note-taking' book..."
 ---

 Thoughts from finishing: **Living with a Seal: 31 Days Training with the Toughest Man on the Plane** by Jesse Itzler.